craiglp/agon-life/README.md

 MOS 1.03 <br>
 VDP 1.03

-(Tested successfully with MOS 1.04RC2, and VDP 1.04RC2)
+(Tested successfully with MOS 1.04, and VDP 1.04, as well as Console8 2.1.0  MOS and VDP)

-Each generation is evaluated until you press Escape to exit.

 # <<< Road Map >>>